-Pools can be used to group a set of virtual machines and data stores.
-You can then simply set permissions on pools ($/pool/\{poolid\}$), which are inherited to all pool members.
-This is a great way simplify access control.
+Pools can be used to group a set of virtual machines and datastores.
+You can then simply set permissions on pools (/pool/{poolid}), which are inherited by all pool members.
+This is a great way to simplify access control.

-14.7.5 What permission do I need?
+14.7.5 Which Permissions Do I Need?

-The required API permissions are documented for each individual method, and can be found at https://pve.proxmox pve-docs/api-viewer/
+The required API permissions are documented for each individual method, and can be found at https://pve.proxmox pve-docs/api-viewer/.

-The permissions are specified as a list which can be interpreted as a tree of logic and access-check functions:
+The permissions are specified as a list, which can be interpreted as a tree of logic and access-check functions:

+'''

 ["and", <subtests>...] and ["or", <subtests>...]

+'''